SAP/PyRFC/README.md

 - Build toolchain for Python 2 requires [Microsoft Visual C++ 9.0](http://aka.ms/vcpython27)

-:exclamation: Due to a [change introduced with Python 3.8 for Windows](https://docs.python.org/3.8/whatsnew/3.8.html#bpo-36085-whatsnew), PATH directories are no longer searched for DLL.
+- Due to a [change introduced with Python 3.8 for Windows](https://docs.python.org/3.8/whatsnew/3.8.html#bpo-36085-whatsnew), PATH directories are no longer searched for DLL.
 The SAP NWRFC SDK lib path is no longer required on PATH, for Python >= 3.8.

 ### macOS